BioinformaticsLabAtMUN/sRNACharP/README.md

 NC_008060.1	2665	2992	Bcen_0003	·	-	gene
 ```

 The sRNAs BED file requires six columns: Sequence, Start, End, Name, Score, Strand.
 A seventh column with the Type may also be provided.
+The name in the fourth column must uniquely identify each sRNA.
 For instance,
 ```
 NC_008060.1	208288	208699	s208288	412	+
 NC_008060.1	604653	605021	s604653	369	-